Eddy118/social-media-app-react-native/README.md

 - **Lottie** animations
 - **FlashList** for performant lists
 - **JSON Server** for mock API
+- **Husky** Git hooks to enforce code quality and pre-commit checks.
 - **AsyncStorage**, **ToastMessage**, **Responsive UI**, and more

 ---